 Member (Note: A Leader is a special member)

-Memory used by the node out of total memory installed on this node's machine.
+Amount of memory that RavenDB will use on the node - out of the total memory installed on the machine.

 Reassign the number of cores to be used by the server on this node

 This option is available only on the Leader node

 A new voting process will be triggered and a new Leader will be elected

 The default configuration for the RavenDB cluster is that each node expects to get a heartbeat from the cluster leader